Dining area with sheer curtains over shades

 by Tara McCree

-4. Swapping the Dinette and Sofa
+4. RV Dinette Modification Idea: Swap the Dinette and Sofa

 Want to shake up your RV floor plan?

-This RV owner wanted to change the arrangement of where the sitting and dining areas were located, so they decided to remove the jackknife sofa as well as the dinette and replace them with a sleeper sofa in a lighter color as well as a small table for two.
+This RV owner wanted to change the arrangement of where the sitting and dining areas were located, so they decided to remove the jackknife sofa as well as the dinette and replaced them with a sleeper sofa in a lighter color as well as a small table for two.

 The latest trend we see in renovated RVs for sale is replacing a bulky with a breakfast bar.
 This opens up the floor space and can still seat a couple or small family.